 It is one thing for a child to recite vocally numbers as high as they can, but quite another to recognize the symbols for each number.

 Many children can play any numbered piano key you say to them, but have difficulty playing numbers that they find on the page.
-Toddlers may have trouble with this, where older preschool kids may have no problem with symbols.
+Toddlers may have trouble with this, where older preschool kids may have no problem (or at least less problems) with musical symbols.

-Piano by number builds the abstract skills necessary to decipher symbols, and promotes children’s sense of security in successfully deciphering them, no matter how young.
+Piano By Number builds the abstract skills necessary to comfortably decipher symbols, and promotes children’s sense of security in successfully deciphering them, no matter how young.

 For toddlers and children who cannot yet identify the symbols for numbers, the piano keyboard is an ideal place to build confidence with those symbols, with the added attraction that music itself produces a “good-mood” effect that is conducive to learning more complex skills.